 Given the economic uncertainties that lie ahead, there is no better time to harness the power of the sun to protect your pocketbook – and the environment.
 Let’s work together toward a future where 100% of the electricity that powers our homes, businesses, and cars is generated from clean, renewable, and local sources.

 Ready to go solar now?

-Sign up today on the Solarize Santa Barbara website – a CEC representative will follow up to discuss program options.
+Homeowners can sign up today on the Solarize Santa Barbara website (open through October 31, 2020) or Solarize Ventura County website (open through December 9, 2020) – a CEC representative will follow up to discuss program options.

 Want to learn more?

-- Read more about the program in our press release.
+- Read more about the program in our Solarize Santa Barbara press release and Solarize Ventura County press release.

 April Price is the Renewable Energy Program Senior Manager at CEC and focuses on transitioning the tri-county region to renewable energy sources and reduced energy consumption.
 She leads CEC’s Solarize program, which facilitates residential solar adoption.
 She also serves on the utility-funded local government partnership, South County Energy Efficiency Partnership (SCEEP), which is focused on energy efficiency in municipal facilities.